suffolklibraries/lgc/content/collections/events/friends-around-the-table-nature-walk-and-craft-1.md

     content:
       -
         type: text
-        text: 'Friends Around the Table Nature Walk And Craft will be held at Woodbridge Community Centre, IP12 4AU.'
+        text: 'Friends Around the Table Sound And Drawing will be held at Woodbridge Community Centre, IP12 4AU.'
   -
     type: paragraph
     content: